Research Policy Handbook

 2. Roles and Responsibilities

-The fiscal management of sponsored projects, including the application of appropriate indirect cost rates in proposed project budgets and management of awarded projects within budget and funding limitations, is the responsibility of the PI.
+The fiscal management of sponsored projects, including the application of appropriate indirect cost rates in proposed project budgets and management of awarded projects within budget and funding limitations, is the responsibility of the Principal Investigator (PI).

 3. Waivers

-In certain circumstances, the Vice Provost and Dean of Research or assignees may approve full or partial waivers of the indirect (F&A) cost normally incurred by sponsored projects.
-However, such waivers will not be considered for projects where the sponsor is:
+In certain circumstances, the Vice Provost and Dean of Research (VPDoR) or assignees may approve full or partial waivers of the indirect (F&A) costs normally incurred by sponsored projects.
+However, such waivers will not be considered for projects where the sponsor is a for-profit organization, whether US or international.

 4. Pre-Approved Exceptions

 Some programs or sponsors are pre-approved by Stanford for a waiver of a portion or all of our indirect (F&A) cost recovery.
-In most cases, these programs or sponsors require such a waiver as a condition of the award.
-The Office of the Vice Provost and Dean of Research maintains a list of such programs and sponsors.
-The list can be found in the Stanford Electronic Research Administration (SeRA) system
+In most cases, these are programs or sponsors that require such a waiver as a condition of the award.
+The Office of the VPDoR maintains a list of such programs and sponsors.
+The list can be found in the Stanford Electronic Research Administration (SeRA) system.

-Stanford recognizes that many non-profit institutions have their own policies regarding the use of their funds for overhead expenses.
-In the case where the non-profit has an official written and publicly disclosed policy in this regard that is applied on a consistent basis, or where a public solicitation for proposals defines a limit on indirect cost recovery as a condition of the program, Stanford will normally accept those requirements.
-If not on the list, please send the link to the sponsor's policy and evidence of its non-profit status to: dor_research_compliance_group@lists.stanford.edu, and it might be eligible to add to the pre-approved waiver list.
-If it is not a public policy available on the web, a project-specific waiver will need to be requested.
+If the funding institution of interest is not on the pre-approved waiver list, please send the link to the sponsor's policy to dor_research_compliance_group@lists.stanford.edu, and the sponsor’s eligibility for a waiver will be assessed.
+In making that assessment, Stanford recognizes that many research funding institutions have their own policies regarding the use of their funds for overhead expenses.
+In the case where (1) the funding institution has an official written and publicly disclosed policy in this regard that is applied on a consistent basis, or (2) a public solicitation for proposals defines a limit on indirect cost recovery as a condition of the program, Stanford may accept those terms.
+If the program or sponsor does not meet either of those requirements, a project-specific waiver will need to be requested from VPDoR or the School of Medicine (see below regarding case-by-case exceptions).

-• In the case of non-profits based outside of the United States, or those established as an arm of a for-profit organization, indirect cost waivers will not be pre-approved; such requests will be considered only on a case-by-case basis (see below).
-In these cases, care must be taken to determine the non-profit status of the sponsor.
-The PI should confer with his/her pre-award office or the Dean of Research Office in advance to determine the applicability of indirect costs.
+- In the case of non-profit sponsors established as an arm of a for-profit organization (e.g, an associated foundation), indirect cost waivers will not be pre-approved; such requests will be considered only on a case-by-case basis (see below).

-• Indirect (F&A) costs will not normally be waived solely because a non-profit has expressed a desire to limit the use of its funds for a particular award to Stanford.
-Unless the program solicitation includes such a limitation for all recipients, or the non-profit has an official written and publicly disclosed policy in this regard, a waiver will not be pre-approved.
-In such cases, a case-by-case waiver may be requested.
+- Indirect (F&A) costs will not normally be waived solely because a research funding institution has expressed a desire to limit the use of its funds for a particular award to Stanford.

 5. Case-by-Case Exceptions

-The Dean of Research Office will consider other requests for indirect (F&A) cost waivers only in very limited circumstances.
-[NOTE: This approval authority is delegated to the Dean of the School of Medicine for projects to be administered within the School of Medicine.]
+The VPDoR will consider case-by-case requests for indirect (F&A) cost waivers only in very limited circumstances.
+[NOTE: This approval authority is assigned to the Dean of the School of Medicine for projects to be administered within the School of Medicine.]

 Outside of the School of Medicine, indirect (F&A) cost waiver requests can be launched from the budget page of the PDRF (Proposal and Development Routing Form) in SeRA.